Join us in Silicon Valley

 We require three letters of recommendation.
-Recommendations must be submitted online by January 3, 2022.
+Recommendations must be submitted online by January 3, 2023.
 As part of the online application, applicants will be required to register the contact information of their recommenders.
 Recommenders will then receive an email with directions on how to proceed.
 At least one evaluation and letter should be from a faculty member at the last school you attended as a full-time student (unless you have been out of school for more than five years).
 Substitutions for faculty recommendations may include work associates or others who can comment on your academic potential for graduate work.
-We cannot accept letters of recommendation sent through Interfolio or similar services.

 (G.) Official TOEFL test scores - For applicants whose first language is not English

 Adequate command of spoken and written English is required for admission.
 Applicants whose first language is not English must submit an official test score from the Test of English as a Foreign Language (TOEFL).
-U.S. citizenship does not automatically exempt an applicant from taking the TOEFL if the applicant’s first language is not English.
-Stanford accepts only ETS (Educational Testing Service) scores.
-Our institution code number for ETS reporting is 4704.
-No department number is required.
-Test scores may be no older than 18 months, dating back from December 1, 2021.
+Please see the Graduate Admissions website for detailed information.

 Coterm Degree (for Stanford Undergraduates only):